jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/05-subsets.rst

 =================

 In :ref:`Straight Exposed Subsets <hsp_subsets>`, the 'n' candidates can each only be True in one of the 'n' cells in a :term:`House` they occupy.
-That is the n Candidates are :term:`A Truth` for those n cells.
+That is the n Candidates are a :term:`Truth` for those n cells.
 Therefore, they cannot be True outside those 'n' cells.
 Any occurrence of those 'n' candidates outside the 'n' cells can be eliminated.

-In :ref:`Straight Hidden Subsets <hsp_subsets>`, the 'n' candidates are confined to only 'n' cells in a Group, forming :term:`A Truth`.
+In :ref:`Straight Hidden Subsets <hsp_subsets>`, the 'n' candidates are confined to only 'n' cells in a Group, forming a :term:`Truth`.
 Because of this 'Truth', any other candidates in those four cells can be eliminated.

 :ref:`Base Sets and Cover Sets <found_bsets_and_csets>` develops an algebra to verify the logic of these Subset patterns.